DexinLi/toys/README.md

-  interp1.ss --A basic interpreter that can interpret lambda calculus without first-class function
+ - interp1.ss --A basic interpreter that can interpret lambda calculus without first-class function

-  interp-lambda.ss --A call-by-value interpreter can interpret lambda calculus completely
+ - interp-lambda.ss --A call-by-value interpreter can interpret lambda calculus completely

-  inferencer.ss  --A type inferencer for lambda calculus
+ - inferencer.ss  --A type inferencer for STLC(simply typed lambda calculus)